This page is from APP, the official source of professional practice for policing.

 Special or administrative leave may be granted to a KPW when appropriate.
 There may, however, be circumstances where such leave is not in their best interests.
 The individual, and their staff association or trade union should be consulted.

 Suspension from duty should not be routine.
 When it is necessary to suspend a KPW, this will be a matter for the appropriate authority for the force concerned.
-They should still be able to contact colleagues in the police service, provided this will not compromise any subsequent investigation, and they should continue to receive appropriate medical and welfare support.
+They should still be able to contact colleagues in the police service, provided this will not compromise any subsequent investigation or the circumstances are such that this may not be appropriate.
+KPWs should continue to receive appropriate medical and welfare support.